swachter/scala-ts/readme.md

 ### How does it work?

 The implementation is based on [Scalameta](https://scalameta.org/).
-Information about the ScalaJS sources is collected by traversing source trees and retrieving symbol information from `SemanticDB`.
-Accordingly, ScalaJS sources must be compiled with the `SemanticDB` compiler plugin being added and the parameter `-Yrangepos` being set.
-The `ScalaTsPlugin` cares for this configuration.
+Information about ScalaJS sources is collected by traversing source trees and retrieving symbol information from `SemanticDB`.
+Accordingly, ScalaJS sources must be compiled with the `SemanticDB` compiler plugin being activated.
+In addition, the `ScalaJSPlugin` must be configured to emit an ECMAScript module.
+The `ScalaTsPlugin` takes care for all this configuration.

-The `ScalaTsPlugin` automatically enables the `ScalaJSPlugin` and configures it to emit an ECMAScript module.
+Side note: `ScalaJS` export annotations (e.g. `@JSExportTopLevel`) are available at compile time only.
+SemanticDB files do not include annotation values either.
+Therefore, the `ScalaTsPlugin` needs to process sources in order to access export information.
+The SemanticDB compiler plugin option `-P:semanticdb:text:on` is used to include sources in SemanticDB files.
+In addition, the Scala compiler option `-Yrangepos` must be set to allow matching source file locations with symbol information from SemanticDB.

 ### SBT settings and tasks